0xpili/0xpili-blog/posts/humanity-deserves-better-humans-and-better-products.md

 Humans also deserve better businesses.
 Businesses that create [Great Software](https://maraoz.com/great-software/).
 And Great Software that makes users feel they are in *good hands*.

-## Which Kind of Businesses I Would Like to See
+## What Kind of Businesses I Would Like to See
 I would like to see businesses that create exceptional products.

 - Products that are crafted with love and detail, offering extreme quality.